 Proof.
-Assume (for the sake of contradiction) that there exists an algorithm A that reaches byzantine agreement for n nodes with $f \geq \lceil n/3 \rceil$ byzantine nodes.
-We will show that A cannot satisfy all-same validity and agreement simultaneously.
+Let us assume (for the sake of contradiction) that there exists an algorithm A that reaches byzantine agreement for n nodes with $f \geq n/3$ byzantine nodes.
+With A, we can solve byzantine agreement with 3 nodes.
+For simplicity, we call the 3 nodes u, v, w supernodes.